Paradoxdotexe/vade-mecum/src/pages/docs/vade_mecum.md

 > A character cannot have more than 4 rests worth of Satiation at any given time.

-If an Adventuring Party cannot complete a Rest for any reason, they will gain a level of Exhaustion.
+If an Adventuring Party goes 24 hours without completing a Rest, they will gain a level of Exhaustion.
 For each level of exhaustion, a character suffers -1 disadvantage on all skill checks.
 A character can have at most 3 levels of Exhaustion.